ChrisRawstone/MT_FinalProject/README.md

 This is the code behind the paper:

-Run the code please use the enviroment that Phillip Koehn has provided in his course.
+To run the code please use the enviroment that Phillip Koehn has provided in his course.

 Please download the europarl corpus that we have extracted to a txt file from here before you try to run this: